29 Save-the-Date Wording Ideas and Examples

 by

-• Before joining The Knot Worldwide, Emily worked as a website editor and manager for The Paleo Diet®
+• Before joining The Knot Worldwide, Cathryn spent years as a food editor

 Wedding Save-the-Date Wording Examples